- Tough dogs come in all shapes and sizes.

 He has a natural wild coat of hair, potentially unkempt and shaggy if not combed, but no shedding.
 The Wolfhound prefers the cold and will skip the blanket or comfy bed you spring for to crash on a hard, frosty floor.
 Despite a peaceful demeanor, the Irish Wolfhound is a hunter at his core.
 Owners have to be vigilant when outdoors.
 He’ll bolt and may not respond to calls once on a mission.

 Heavy-boned, massive, and weighing 200 pounds and up, the Mastiff is absotively one of the toughest dogs in the world.
 You’ll have to stay in shape to keep up with these toughest-looking dogs.
 She needs to walk at least a mile a day.
 If you have the space, maybe she can do it by herself.
 But this is also a big dog that can live comfortably in an apartment, maintaining a protective and loyal guardianship for her loved ones.

-The dog’s famous as the pooch from “Turner & Hooch.”
-And she does drool, keep a hanky or bib available.
+The dog is famous as the pooch from “Turner & Hooch” and she sure does drool, so keep a hanky or bib available.
 But like on-screen, the Mastiff is a lovable palooka.
 A palooka who can do some serious damage, even if it’s appealing watching it happen to someone else.
 But surely she’ll lovingly lick your face dry (or is that wet?) and a second later take a bite out of your worst enemy.
 It’s what she does.

 Dogs of all breeds can be tough as it is more about personality than it is about breed.
-Still , some breeds are tougher than others and some are tough about certain things, while being very wimpy about others.
-These dogs all make the list of though. breeds.
+Still, some breeds are tougher than others and some are tough about certain things while being very wimpy about others.
+These dogs all make the list of tough breeds.